-Transaction 1.
+Persons who may have a conflict of Relationship Nature of Transaction Transaction Value (Baht) Necessity/ Details Opinion of the Audit Committee interests 1 ransacuon 2015 2014 Details Committee 1.
 CH.
-Karnchang Public Company Limited Company Limited (Continued) (Continued) (C Transaction Bangkok Metro Network Limited (BMN") (Since February 25, 2008 three subsidiaries, namely Mecessity/ Details Opinion of the Audit Committee CH.
-Karnchang Public Company Limited (Continued) (Continued) (Since February 25, 2009, three subsidiaries, namely, Metro Mall Development Limited, Triads Networks Company Limited and BMCL Network Limited, were amalgamated.) - Intangible assets under the Concession Agreement for the M.R.T.
+Karnchang Public Company Limited (Continued) Bangkok Metro Networks Limited ("BMN") (Since February 25, 2009, three subsidiaries, namely, Metro Mall Development Limited, Triads Networks Company Limited and BMCL Network Limited, were amalgamated.) - Intangible assets under the Concession Agreement for the M.R.T.
 Chaloem Ratchamongkhon Line Project (in respect of only the project cost of which BMN engaged CH.
-Karnchang Public Company Limited for construction under the Agreement) Banakok Metro Network Limited ("BMN") (Since February 25, 2000; three subsidiaries, name) 2015 2014 - Accrued interest - 230,38 - Interest expenses - 3,323,38 - Administrative expenses (Office space rental and service charge) Metro Mail Developmen Limited, Triads Network.
-Company Limited and BMCL Network Limited, were amalgamated.) - Intangible assets under the Concessio Agreement for the M.R.T.
-Chaloem Ratchamongkhon Lin Project (in respect of only the project cost of which BMN engage CH.
-Karnchang Publi Company Limited fol construction under the Agreement) - Accrued interest - Interest expenses - Administrative expenses (Office space rental and service charge) M Sit a S D .
-192,288,851 230,387 3,323,386 6,659,842 - Metro Mall Development Limited hired CH.
+Karnchang Public Company Limited for construction under the Agreement) - 192,288,851 - Metro Mall Development Limited hired CH.
 Karnchang Public Company Limited for a project value of Baht 292.5 Million to construct the interior of the train stations to support the lease of retail shops.
 However, since Metro Mall Development Limited had insufficient revenue from commercial development, it was not yet able to pay the construction cost.
 CH.
-Karnchang Public Company Limited and BMCL Network Limited was malgamated with two subsidiaries (Triads Network Limited) into BMN, BMN then accepted the transfer of all obligations under the existing agreement.
-Later, in December 2013, the payment of the amount of Baht 70 million.
+Karnchang Public Company Limited charged interest to Metro Mall Development Limited at the rate of MLR+1 percent per annum.
+After February 25, 2009, Metro Mall Development Limited was amalgamated with two subsidiaries (Triads Networks Company Limited and BMCL Network Limited) into BMN, BMN then accepted the transfer of all obligations under the existing agreement.
+Later, in December 2013, the payment of partial construction cost was made to CH.
+Karnchang Public Company Limited in the amount of Baht 70 million.
 In 2014, the construction cost was made to CH.
 Karnchang Public Company Limited in full.
-In 2013 and 2014, the payment of the accrued interest was gradually made in the average amount of Baht 0.9 Million and the interest expenses amounted to Baht 0.3 Million and the interest expenses amounted to Baht 3.33 Million. - BMN entered into the office space lease agreement in Viriyathavorn Building with CH.
-Karnchang Public Company Limited, with a term of three years until February 9, 2016, on the 12 th Floor, covering a total area of 651.24 square meters, and on the 9 th Floor, covering a total area of 651.24 square meters, and on the 9 th Floor, covering a total area of 640.16 square meters.
-The rental and service charge rate is Baht 350 per square meter - The contract was made with clear terms of payment.
+In 2013 and 2014, the payment of the accrued interest was gradually made in the average amount of Baht 0.9 Million and - The contract was made with clear terms of payment.
 CH.
-Kamchang Public Company Limited is an experienced and specialized company in this type of work and was also responsible for the civil infrastructure work in relation to each train station.
+Karnchang Public Company Limited is an experienced and specialized company in this type of work and was also responsible for the civil infrastructure work in relation to each train station.
 CH.
 Karnchang Public Company Limited has information of electric systems and civil work, which would enhance the efficiency in construction of such project.
 A memorandum of agreement, dated June 3, 2005, was executed amending the original contract stipulating certain conditions and the interest rate arising from the delay in payment.
 The interest rate charged by CH.
-Karnchang Public Company Limited charges by CH.
+Karnchang Public Company Limited is in line with the rate that CH.
 Karnchang Public Company Limited charges other customers and close to the rate that BMN may borrow from commercial banks.
 In 2013, the payment of partial construction cost was made.
 In 2013 and 2014, the payment of accrued interest was made.
-This rental rate is comparable to the rental rates charged by the lessor to third party lessess, which range Baht 320-370 per square meter per month.